Team-managed space permissions

 Organizations with strict compliance or traceability requirements may reserve this permission for team leaders or project managers.

-Edit any issue
+Edit any work item

 Open organizations encourage teams to keep each other’s work up to date by adjusting fields when viewing tasks throughout the course of their work.
 The ability to clarify descriptions and update fields is especially handy for team members who may review tasks during shared rituals like standup meetings, planning meetings, board grooming sessions, or project kick-off meetings.
 Organizations with strict compliance or traceability requirements may reserve this permission for team leaders or project managers.